Radad-J/Radad-J/README.md

 This is the place where i learn new stuff and break things 😂

-- 🌱 I’m currently learning Node.js and Python
+- 🌱 I’m currently learning React.js and Angular
 - 💬 Ask me about anything you want !
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a textbook INFJ personality type, the rarest type.